Dimmanzo/culinary-academy/README.md

 - __Home page__

-  - Home page design: includes a logo, background and chefs image of Culinary Academy.
-In the home page is located all information about the school.
+  - The home page features a logo, background image, and an image of chefs.
+It contains all the information about the school and serves as an introduction to the website for users.
-  - This page introduces the user to website.
+  - This page is valuable to users because it serves as their first impression of Culinary Academy, providing essential information about the school.

 ![Home page](https://github.com/Dimmanzo/culinary-academy/blob/main/media/home-page.png)

 - __Footer__

-  - The Footer section includes links to the relevant social media sites.
-All links open up in a new tab to allow easy navigation for the user.
-  - Also footer includes a copyright information.
-To deter unauthorized use of your website content.
+  - The Footer section includes links to relevant social media sites, all of which open in new tabs for easy navigation.
+Additionally, the footer includes copyright information to deter unauthorized use of the website's content.
-  - The footer is valuable to the user as it encourages them to keep connected via social media and also with copyright it secures the webpage.
+  - The footer is valuable to users as it encourages them to stay connected via social media and also serves to secure the webpage with copyright protection.

 ![Footer](https://github.com/Dimmanzo/culinary-academy/blob/main/media/footer.png)

 - __About us page__

-  - The about us page will provide the user with additional information about the school and it's history.
+  - The About Us page offers users additional information about the school and its history.
-  - This section is valuable to the user as they will be able to easily identify what skills can they learn during these studies and also get a little bit more information about school's foundation and main goal.
+  - This section is valuable to users as it helps them identify the skills they can acquire through our courses, and provides insights into the school's foundation and main goals.

 ![About us](https://github.com/Dimmanzo/culinary-academy/blob/main/media/about-us-page.png)

 - __Sign Up page__

-  - This page will allow the user to get signed up to Culinary Academy to start their cooking journey.
+  - This page allows the user to sign up for Culinary Academy studies.
 The user will be asked to submit their full name, email address, age and country.
-  - This page allows user to easily sign up for the studies.
+  - This page is valuable to users as it provides a convenient and straightforward way for them to enroll in Culinary Academy's courses.

 ![Sign up](https://github.com/Dimmanzo/culinary-academy/blob/main/media/sign-up-page.png)

 - __Confirmation page__

-  - After signing up, user gets redirected to this page.
-  - User gets a confirmation, with a thank you message.
+  - After signing up, the user is redirected to this page, where they receive a confirmation along with a thank-you message.
+  - This page is valuable because it confirms to users that their sign-up was successful and thanks them for joining.

 ![Confirmation](https://github.com/Dimmanzo/culinary-academy/blob/main/media/confirmation-page.png)

 - __Contacts page__

-  - This page allows user to see all of the contact information of the school.
+  - This page allows users to access all the contact information for the school.
+  - This page is valuable because it gives users all the school's contact details, making it easy for them to get in touch when needed.

 ![Contacts](https://github.com/Dimmanzo/culinary-academy/blob/main/media/contacts-page.png)